 How to buy IOTA

-Currently, IOTA is only available through a few exchanges, most notably the Bitfinex exchange.
-Coinspot exchange also offers IOTA, as does the invite-only YDX.
+Currently, IOTA is only available through a few exchanges, including Coinspot and the invite-only YDX.
 As the project develops, it is likely that more exchanges will begin to offer IOTA.

 Can I make money with IOTA?